What is the Difference Between ECAD and MCAD Software?

 Parametric and direct modeling techniques allow designers to create and modify structures either as 2D plans or 3D representations.
 Multiple structures can be separately developed and assembled in a finished virtual mechanical design.
 This facility allows the designer to review the assembly for interference between pieces or gaps in the structure.

-Simulation tools allow the designer to calculate the mechanical properties of the design, factors such as strength and rigidity, and test against compliance to requirements for environmental protection.
+Simulation tools allow the designer to calculate the mechanical properties of the design, factors such as strength and rigidity, and test against compliance with requirements for environmental protection.

 - Are the PCBs mounting attachment points of the enclosure in the right place?